augmentcode/auggie/README.md

 ## Feedback and bug reports

 - In Auggie or the IDE agent, use `/feedback` to send feedback or report bugs directly with helpful context.
-- Alternatively, open a GitHub issue using our templates (Bug report / Feature request) from the Issues tab.
+- Alternatively, open a GitHub issue using our templates (Bug report / Feature request) in the [Github Issues](https://github.com/augmentcode/auggie/issues) tab.

 ## Community